Guide for Garbage Disposals

-- Plumbers putty – For sealing of the sink flange in the sink opening.
+- Plumbers putty – For sealing the sink flange to the sink drain.

-- Flat head screwdriver – For locking the mounting ring which locks the disposal unit in place.
+- Flathead screwdriver – For locking the mounting ring, which keeps the disposal unit in place.

 - Connectors and drain pipes – For connecting the garbage disposal neatly.

-- Tooth saw – For shorten drain pipe outlet.
+- Tooth saw – For shorting drain pipe outlet.